j03m/machine-learning-intuitions/perceptron/perceptron.md

 * The mechanics of forward and backward propagation
 * How to train an MLP to make predictions

 We will initially focus on the practical implementation, glossing over the mathematics involved.
 Once we've built a foundational understanding, we'll circle back to delve into the mathematical details, ensuring a comprehensive grasp of what happens at each step.
+You can dig into all the math in [Math for Machine Learning 1](./math-for-machine-learning-1.md)

 ## Weights and Biases: The Tuning Knobs of a Neural Network